 Phil: In what way, what was surprising about it?

 Joel: It really has an interesting mix of cultures.
-There's the Pueblo people who ... there's different communities all around the state and they've been living there for thousands of years.
+There are the Pueblo people who ... there are different communities all around the state and they've been living there for thousands of years.
 They've always been there, then they also have a little bit of influence from Mexican culture.
-There's a really interesting art scene, art community and they have good food.
+There's a really interesting art scene, the art community and they have good food.
 The landscape is beautiful, we went to Carlsbad Caverns, which is this massive underground cave, which is as big as a city, it just keeps going, keeps going.
 It's really beautiful.

 Phil: You've got big reps for Santa Fe in the article, you had a great time there.

 Joel: Yeah, there's this thing in Santa Fe called Meow Wolf, which is ... it's really hard to describe.
 It's one of those things that you have to go.
-But it's part museum, part fun house.
+But it's part museum, part funhouse.
 You have to solve a mystery and then you end up crawling through the dryer.
-Then you get into a whole new world and kind of play around and there's neon lights.
+Then you get into a whole new world and kind of play around and there are neon lights.
 It sounds really crazy, but it is crazy.
 Actually they're expanding to cities all over the US, but this was the very first one started by a collective of artists.